Reconciliation - Moving Forward

 In addition to these reconciliation agreements, the New Relationship has produced positive outcomes on many fronts:

-- Six First Nations have completed final treaty agreements in the last two years and several other First Nations are working towards final agreements.
+- As of July 2013, eight First Nations have completed final treaty agreements and several other First Nations are working towards final agreements.

-- B.C. is the first Canadian province to introduced Incremental Treaty Agreements as a way of helping First Nations on the road to treaty.
+- B.C. is the first Canadian province to introduce Incremental Treaty Agreements as a way of helping First Nations on the road to treaty.

-- The Province has been working in partnership with First Nations through a range of mechanisms such as joint land-use agreements, revenue sharing, and economic benefits which directly benefit communities right across the province.
+- The Province has been working in partnership with First Nations through a range of mechanisms, such as joint land-use agreements, revenue-sharing, and economic benefits that directly benefit communities across the province.

 Discussions continue with the First Nations Leadership Council and First Nations around the province to determine the way forward on our journey to reconciliation.

-Listen to Lieutenant Governor Steven Point at Government House explain the importance of reconciliation.
+Listen to former Lieutenant Governor Steven Point at Government House explain the importance of reconciliation.